-- Stop the citrix-adc-vpx virtual machine. - Change the subnet of the VIP address.
+- a) Stop the citrix-adc-vpx virtual machine. - b) Change the subnet of the VIP address.

 The screenshot shows the Microsoft Azure portal interface for managing network interfaces.
 The top navigation bar shows 'Microsoft Azure' and a search bar with 'adc'.
+The URL in the address bar is 'Home > srlb > citrix-adc-vpx-nic11'.
 The main title is 'citrix-adc-vpx-nic11 | IP configurations'.
 The left sidebar has sections for Overview, Activity log, Access control (IAM), Tags, Settings (with 'IP configurations' selected), DNS servers, Network security group, Properties, Locks, Automation, Tasks (preview), Export template, Support + troubleshooting, Effective security rules, Effective routes, and New support request.
-The main content area shows 'IP forwarding settings' with 'IP forwarding' and 'Virtual network' options.
-A 'Disabled' button is shown next to 'Enabled'.
-The 'Subnet' section shows 'sazureautovnet' and 'sazureautosubnet2 (192.168.2.0/24)'.
-A note says: 'The associated virtual machine 'citrix-adc-vpx' must be either stopped or deallocated in order to be able to edit the subnet.'
-Below this is a table for 'Search IP configurations' with columns: Name, IP Version, Type, Private IP address, and Public IP address.
-One row is shown: 'vip' (IPv4, Primary, 192.168.2.4 (Dynamic), Unassigned (citrix-adc-vpx-vip)).
+The right pane shows 'IP forwarding settings' with 'IP forwarding' and 'Virtual network' sections.
+A 'Disabled' button is shown.
+The 'IP configurations' section shows a table with one row: 'vip' (IP Version: IPv4, Type: Primary, Private IP address: 192.168.2.4 (Dynamic), Public IP address: Unassigned (citrix-adc-vpx-vip)).
+A note says 'The associated virtual machine 'citrix-adc-vpx' must be either stopped or deallocated in order to be able to edit the subnet.'
+The 'Subnet' dropdown is set to 'sazureautovnet'.
 The 'Save' button in the top right is highlighted with a red box.
-A second screenshot below shows the same interface after saving the changes, with the 'Subnet' set to 'sazureautosubnet (192.168.1.0/24)' and the 'Save' button also highlighted with a red box.
+A second screenshot below shows the same interface after saving the changes, with the 'Subnet' dropdown now set to 'sazureautosubnet (192.168.1.0/24)'.